Therapists Have Therapists Too

 You Don’t Have to Be in Crisis

-A Space to be heard
+A Space to Understand Yourself

 The relationship and connection between therapist and client is often more important than credentials and is highly correlated with therapy improvement (Yalom, 2012).

 What matters most is whether you feel heard and understood.
 In those moments, therapy gives us a space to be seen, to process, to reflect, and to recalibrate.
+During counselling, we can begin to notice our own patterns, the ways we avoid pain, protect ourselves, react under stress, or relate to others.

 Being in therapy yourself, as Lori Gottlieb discovered, can also show you what it feels like to be held with curiosity and care, and how transformative that experience can be (Gottlieb, 2019).
+It’s a place to be human and a reminder that healing is a continuous journey, not a fixed destination.

 An emotional health check-up

-Counselling can be viewed like a regular health check-up: just as we visit our GP to maintain our physical health, therapy can help maintain our emotional and mental health.
+Counselling can be viewed like a regular health check-up.
+Just as we visit our GP to maintain our physical health, therapy can help maintain our emotional and mental health.

 It gives you time and space with no disruptions to slow down to talk about what is important to you, access your feelings, and process them in a way that regular life doesn’t always allow.